-Benchmark Your 401k Plan - 2012
+Benchmark Your 401k Plan - 2015

-How does your 401k plan compare with the "typical" 401k?
+How does your 401k plan compare with other 401k's?

 Many plan sponsors want to know how their 401k plan stacks up to the typical or average plan.
 This is often the first question asked when attempting to determine whether an effort should be made to upgrade the features and benefits of the plan.

 To help you answer this question, we have identified some of the common performance characteristics and features offered by many 401k plans and compiled the statistics below from a variety of sources* that will allow you to benchmark your plan.

 Forty-seven point two (47.2) percent of plans have an automatic enrollment feature.
 The most common default deferral is 3% of pay, present in 51.8% of plans.
 Fifty-seven point nine (57.9) percent of plans with automatic enrollment automatically increase default deferral rates over time.
 The most common default investment option is a target-date fund, present in 72% of plans.

 Of those that don't have an automatic enrollment feature, 39% say they already have a high participation rate and do not feel they would benefit, and 20% think it would be too expensive due to increased cost of the match.

 Catch-up contributions for participants aged 50 and older are permitted in 98.6% of plans.
 Forty-two point seven (42.7) percent of these plans offer a match on the catch-up contributions.